OpenInterpreter/open-interpreter/README.md

 - Watch Open Interpreter like a self-driving car, and be prepared to end the process by closing your terminal.
 - Consider running Open Interpreter in a restricted environment like Google Colab or Replit.
 These environments are more isolated, reducing the risks associated with executing arbitrary code.

-Open Interpreter also respects `interpreter.forbidden_commands`, a list of potentially harmful commands that are disallowed by default.

 ## How Does it Work?

 Open Interpreter equips a [function-calling GPT-4](https://platform.openai.com/docs/guides/gpt/function-calling) with the `exec()` function.